 We were, to understate the situation a lot, royally pissed by this turn about. 😡 Which could have been avoided with a short recce on horseback up the canyon.
 So we started back until we ran into the rest of the group who had over-shot our eventual campsite by varying degrees too.
 Substantial venting occurred.
 Words unsuitable for tender constitutions were uttered.
 Mutiny was discussed (but failed due to a lack of breadfruit trees).
 By the time we’d all trudged back down to camp, passions had cooled considerably and the matter was put aside in furtherance of group cohesion.
 Hugging a soft, warm mule helped too.

 So we settled into the camp we’d originally stopped at, which, putting aside the irritation of walking four miles out of our way, was a very nice place to camp.
 Not including the backtrack, we’d only hiked 5.1 miles (with 660 feet of gain) today, which was good considering we were facing an approximately 10 mile day over two passes on the morrow.
-We’d also had an almost smoke-free day with great scenery – which is something we’d look back on wistfully in the days ahead.RETURN TO FRONT PAGE
+We’d also had an almost smoke-free day with great scenery – which is something we’d look back on wistfully in the days ahead.BACK TO HOME PAGE